Sriharini424/HR_Analytics/README.md

 -> Gender distribution is highlighted, which could provide insights into hiring diversity and retention patterns.

 # Challenges Faced
-1. Data Integration Issues: Encountered difficulties in merging data from multiple sources,juputtef requiring extensive data cleaning and transformation.
+1. Data Integration Issues: Encountered difficulties in merging data from multiple source requiring extensive data cleaning and transformation.

 2. Performance Optimization: Large datasets initially slowed down report responsiveness, which was resolved by optimizing queries and reducing data load.